 Is CAP just for Christians?

 No. CAP will help anyone regardless of their religious beliefs.
-CAP aims to ensure that nobody receives less favourable treatment on the grounds of race, nationality, religion, age, gender, marital status, sexual orientation or disability.
+We monitor our services to ensure that everybody receives the same caring service regardless of race, nationality, religion, age, gender, marital status, sexual orientation, or disability.

 Does it cost anything?